llorencroma/DJIDroneIDspoofer/README.md

 ## ToDo
-1. Could be useful to Dockerize it?
-2. Build a low-cost Aeroscope so you can see exactly how the spoofed DroneIds are.
+1. Build a low-cost Aeroscope so you can see exactly how the spoofed DroneIds are.